IFRS 16 adopted, policies, judgements, property buy-backs, certain disclosures, retail

 The lease liability is subsequently measured at amortised cost using the effective interest rate method.
 It is remeasured, with a corresponding adjustment to the right of use asset, when there is a change in future lease payments resulting from a rent review, change in an index or rate such as inflation, or change in the Group’s assessment of whether it is reasonably certain to exercise a purchase, extension or break option.

 The right of use asset is initially measured at cost, comprising: the initial lease liability; any lease payments already made less any lease incentives received; initial direct costs; and any dilapidation or restoration costs.
-The right of use asset is subsequently depreciated on a straight-line basis over the shorter of the lease term or the useful life of the underlying asset.
-The right of use asset is tested for impairment if there are any indicators of impairment.
+The right of use asset is subsequently depreciated on a straight-line basis over the shorter of the lease term or the useful life of the underlying asset, and tested for impairment.

-Leases of low value assets (value when new less than £5,000) and short-term leases of 12 months or less are expensed to the Group income statement, as are variable payments dependent on performance or usage, ‘out of contract’ payments and non-lease service components.
+Leases of low value assets (value when new less than £5,000) and short-term leases of 12 months or less are expensed to the Group income statement, as are variable payments dependent on performance or usage not arising on a sale and leaseback transaction, ‘out of contract’ payments and non-lease service components.

 The Group as a lessor

 Leases are classified as finance leases whenever the terms of the lease transfer substantially all the risks and rewards of ownership to the lessee.
-All other leases are classified as operating leases.
-Where the Group is an intermediate lessor, the sublease classification is assessed with reference to the head lease right of use asset.
-Amounts due from lessees under finance leases are recorded as receivables at the amount of the Group’s net investment in the lease.
-Finance lease income is allocated to accounting periods so as to reflect a constant periodic rate of return on the Group’s net investment in the lease.
-Rental income from operating leases is recognised on a straight-line basis over the term of the lease.
+All other leases are classified as operating leases, for which rental income is recognised on a straight-line basis over the term of the lease.

 Sale and leaseback

-A sale and leaseback transaction is where the Group sells an asset and immediately reacquires the use of the asset by entering into a lease with the buyer.
-A sale occurs when control of the underlying asset passes to the buyer.
-A lease liability is recognised, the associated property, plant and equipment asset is derecognised, and a right of use asset is recognised at the proportion of the carrying value relating to the right retained.
+Where the Group sells an asset and immediately reacquires use of it by entering into a lease with the buyer, a lease liability is recognised, the associated property, plant and equipment asset is derecognised, and a right of use asset is recognised at the proportion of the carrying value relating to the right retained.
 Any gain or loss arising relates to the rights transferred to the buyer.

 Property buybacks